ericPantarotto/react_ultimateCourse/_notes/notes.md

 However the back button of our browser would not work anymore, for that it's important to add the `replace` option, which will then replace the current element in the history stack.

+## Advanced State Management: the Context API

+### Creating and Providing a Context

+`createContext()` returns a `Component` so it's convention to start the name of that variable with a capital letter.

+**<span style='color: #495fcb'> Note:** usually, we create one context per state domain.

+in our case So, basically, we would have one context only for the posts and then another context only for the search data.
 <!---
 [comment]: it works with text, you can rename it how you want